DhruviShah0111/180130107094/README.md

 - 👋 Hi, I’m @DhruviShah
 - 👀 I’m interested in Java, Machine Learning and Data science
-- 🌱 I’m currently a student of DAIICT(DHirubhai Ambani Institue of ICT) pursuing M.tech with ML specialization
+- 🌱 I’m currently a student of DAIICT(Dhirubhai Ambani Institue of ICT) pursuing M.tech with ML specialization
 - 💞️ I’m looking to collaborate on ..